AnushaPB/wingen/README.md

 <!-- badges: end -->

-Generate continuous maps of genetic diversity using moving windows with options for rarefaction, kriging, and masking.
+Generate continuous maps of genetic diversity using moving windows with options for rarefaction, interpolation, and masking.

 ## Installation